facebook pixel Skip to Main Content

 Program Information

-The Master of Physical Education in Athletic Administration Program will help you elevate your career in athletic leadership.
+The Master of Arts in Athletic Administration Program will help you elevate your career in athletic leadership.
 Our dedicated professors will provide you with an in-depth understanding of the management and business aspects of collegiate or scholastic athletic administration.
+Whether your sports career is in high schools, colleges, professional sports, or a sport-related business, this program is made accessible to you through online classes during convenient evening hours.
 You will graduate ready to help athletes and athletic programs grow.
 Join us, and make the world move!

 • Affordable and Flexible